cloudflare/boringtun/README.md

 cargo +nightly bench
 ```

 This command depends on the unstable `test` feature of the Rust compiler.
 As a result, you'll need to use the `nightly` channel of Rust when you run it.
-You can tell `rustup` to use the nightly channel when running the bench mark command like this:

 ## Supported platforms